Small Business and AI: Understanding Adoption and Building Support Systems

 The Federal Reserve’s 2025 Small Business Credit Survey found that nearly half of small businesses are using AI, with an additional 15% planning to adopt AI in the next 12 months.

-Join the Federal Reserve Bank of San Francisco’s EmergingTech Economic Research Network on May 19 to explore the implications of AI for small businesses.
-The program will include:
+The Federal Reserve Bank of San Francisco’s EmergingTech Economic Research Network explored the implications of AI for small businesses on May 19, 2026 in a program that included:

-This is a virtual event hosted by the EmergingTech Economic Research Network (EERN).
-It is open to everyone and will be livestreamed on this page.
-A recording will be available after the event.
+This was a virtual event hosted by the EmergingTech Economic Research Network (EERN).
+You can view the full recording on this page.

 Agenda